tencentyun/intlcloud-documents/yehe_doc/存储/云硬盘/常见问题/快照相关问题_intl_en.md

 ### What is a scheduled snapshot?
 A scheduled snapshot is automatically created for the cloud disk according to the associated scheduled snapshot policy.
 To use this feature, you must first create a scheduled snapshot policy and associate it with the cloud disk.
+For more information, see [Scheduled Snapshots](https://intl.cloud.tencent.com/document/product/362/35238).

 ### What limits do scheduled snapshots have?